 - Erythrocyte sedimentation rate

 Recently, two urine proteins are being used as biomarkers of Kawasaki syndrome, as they are diagnostically superior to CRP and ESR.
 These two urine proteins are filming C and merino A.

-Management and Treatment of Kawasaki Syndrome
+Treatment of Kawasaki Syndrome

 The main goal of management is to relieve the symptoms and prevent the formation of coronary artery disease.
 The principal step of treatment is the usage of full doses of intravenous immunoglobulin.
 Aspirin can also be used in the treatment of the condition.